Are you worried about Kitty's recent change in behavior?

 - A tendency to roam (indoor-only intact males may try to get out)

 Not all males become aggressive or spray urine, but most do.
 The only way to stop these unwanted behaviors is by neutering the male to lower the levels of testosterone.
 Once these behaviors turn into habits, even neutering doesn't always help.

 An ounce of prevention is definitely a pound of cure in this case.
-Have your male kitten neutered before the age of five months to make sure he doesn’t develop these behavior problems.
+Has your male kitten been neutered before the age of five months to make sure he doesn't develop these behavior problems?

 Behavioral Changes in Female Kittens as They Mature